 If you are someone with an office job, or someone who is organized to the minute details, perhaps a little D-I-Y will help you deal with it.
 If your tax situation is simple – perhaps you have a single source of income, are salaried and don’t have any investments – you won’t have to worry about spending more money on professional tax preparation.
-You can always get the information you need from the Canadian Revenue Agency, even if you are self employed, you can STILL do-it-yourself.
+You can always get the information you need from the Canadian Revenue Agency, even if you are self-employed, you can STILL do it yourself.
 When things get a little bit complicated seek help from professional individual tax preparation services.

 How Do You Do It Yourself?

 Head to Canada Revenue Agency’s website and pick a certified software vendor.
 You do have a fair few choices.
-Some software vendor do offer free filing options, so you should pick the one which is right for you.
+Some software vendors do offer free filing options, so you should pick the one which is right for you.
 Free versions are usually helpful for simple tax situations.

 You can check some resources on individual tax preparation in Canada here.